trinistr/dicey/README.md

 ## Diving deeper

-For a further discussion of calculations, it is important to understand which classes of dice exist.
+For a further discussion of calculations, it is important to understand which classes of dice are distinguished in **Dicey**.
 - **Regular** die — a die with N sides with sequential integers from 1 to N, like a classic cubic D6, D20, or even a coin if you assume that it rolls 1 and 2.
 These are dice used for many tabletop games, including role-playing games.
 Most probably, you will only ever need these and not anything beyond.

 > [!TIP]